rhaidiz/rhaidiz.net/source/_posts/first-secret-problem.md

 2. The machine running the database is located somewhere on the network and the backup application has credentials to access the database.
 This means that the backup application requires a pair username\password to access the database to retrieve the backup password.
 This case makes us loop back again in the recursive dilemma of the “first secret problem”: what are we supposed to do with the pair username\password?

 ## Vault
-We can think of vaults as an envolved databas.
+We can think of vaults as an envolved database.
 A vault is essentially a database that provides helpful functionalities for storing secrets, providing features such as encryption at rest and encryption in transit out of the box along with many others.
 A vault is also very helpful to developers for lifting the burden of handling secrets.
 However, the way they integrate into your application is still very close to what we have seen above with databases:
 - A vault is typically running on a separate machine as a service;
 - Requires applications to connect to it via some sort of authentication;